docker-compose -f production-cluster.yml stop

 Stop and remove the containers of the current v4.2.x environment:

 # docker-compose -f production-cluster.yml down

 wazuh-dockerdirectory and rename it to

-Clone the Wazuh v4.3 repository to your system:
+Clone the Wazuh 4.3 repository to your system:

 volume-migratorscript.
-This will create new volumes for v4.3 and copy data from old volumes to the newly created volumes.
-The arguments are the Docker-compose version and project name, see an example below.
-This step can also be done manually, see steps 5 and 6 in Wazuh Docker Github:
+This script creates new volumes for 4.3 and copies data from old volumes to the newly created volumes.
+Use the Docker-compose version and project name as the arguments.
+You can see an example below.
+You can also do this step manually, see steps 5 and 6 in Wazuh Docker Github:

 # ./volume-migrator.sh 1.29.2 multi-node